Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 * `db-afts`
 * `db-cmis`

-## Debugging an installation
+## Debug an installation

 When developing add-ins, fixing bugs, or changing Content Services from the source code, it is helpful to debug an instance running on a standard application server.
 You can configure Content Services and Eclipse to provide a real-time view of the server and to troubleshoot issues by stepping through the code line by line.

 To debug a running server, you must connect to the JVM in which Content Services is running.
 The following steps configure the JVM to expose an interface for this connection, and then configure Eclipse to connect to and control that JVM.

-### Configuring the JVM
+### Configure the JVM

 You can configure the JVM to expose an interface for connection to the server.

 Before you start, you must:

 * Have a fully installed, configured, and running instance of Content Services.
-These steps assume you are using Tomcat on Windows, but the steps are similar for other application servers on other systems.
+These steps assume you're using Tomcat on Windows, but the steps are similar for other application servers on other systems.
 * Have an IDE installed.
-These steps describe how to configure Eclipse, which must be installed first ([Eclipse](http://www.eclipse.org/downloads){:target="_blank"})
+These steps describe how to configure Eclipse, which must be installed first ([Eclipse](https://www.eclipse.org/downloads/){:target="_blank"})
 * [Download source code](https://github.com/Alfresco/alfresco-enterprise-repo){:target="_blank"}.
 This project has more instructions on how to set up a dev env.
 * Ensure the source code is the same version as the installed server.

 1. Verify that the server is not running.

 2. Edit the JVM options used to start the Tomcat instance.

     For example, set the following: